 To know why he is invisible though we need to consider a number of factors.
-Most importantly what would be the effect if God was actually visible to us?
-Secondly, are we just missing something; not understanding why he has to be invisible?
+Are we just missing something; not understanding why he has to be invisible?
+And, what would be the effect if God was actually visible to us?

-And, due to his invisibility, how does he want us to associate with him?
-Can his presence, as a result, become clear to us in other ways?
+We also need to think, due to his invisibility, how does he want us to associate with him?
+Can his presence, as a result, become clear to us in ways other than visability?